ExploreNcrack/LeetCode/Two_Sum/README.md

 <br />There are **two different ways** to think about it.
 <br />
 ### Method 1
 <br />The first one is that we can loop through each number in the array and find the complement(target-current_number) of the current number then check if the complement exists in the array that is given.
-Checking if the complement exists in the given array is a major factor that affects the time complexity.
+Checking if the complement exists in the given array is a major factor that determines the time complexity.
+We would like to reduce the time it takes to perform such check operations.
 A simple but efficient solution is to store the number and its index into a dictionary.

 ### Method 2
 <br />The second one would be basically find the two numbers in the array that add up to the target by traversing each number in the array